Brian Dutton

-Brian Dutton (born 12 April 1985) is an English professional football coach and former player who manages Salisbury.
+Brian Dutton (born 12 April 1985) is an English professional football coach and former player who currently manages National League South club Salisbury.

 In a 16-year-long playing career, Dutton was a versatile player who was often fielded in a variety of positions in defence, midfield and attack.
 Apart from a short spell in the Third Division with Cambridge United he spent his entire career playing non-league football, most notably for Salisbury City where he earned two promotions as club captain.

 After retiring as a player he went into coaching at Bristol Rovers, joining up with former Salisbury City manager Darrell Clarke.
 He originally worked with the U21 squad and focused on player recruitment before being promoted to first team duties in December 2017.

 He followed Clarke to Walsall in the summer of 2019 as his assistant manager, before taking over as interim head coach himself when Clarke left the club in February 2021.
 After the season was concluded, Walsall parted ways with Dutton in May 2021.